sharad-patil24/connectedhomeip/examples/thermostat/efr32/README.md

 ## Memory settings

-While most of the RAM usage in CHIP is static, allowing easier debugging and optimization with symbols analysis, we still need some HEAP for the crypto and OpenThread.
+While most of the RAM usage in Matter is static, allowing easier debugging and optimization with symbols analysis, we still need some HEAP for the crypto and OpenThread.
 Size of the HEAP can be modified by changing the value of the `configTOTAL_HEAP_SIZE` define inside of the FreeRTOSConfig.h file of this